 "Arab Company for Projects and Urban Development" (subsidiary) entered into a final agreement with the "New Urban Communities Authority" and approved by the Cabinet on 25 February 2015.
 According to this agreement, , all disputes related to the interpretation of the mechanism of application and implementation of the 7% of the total built up area have been resolved, and the settlement due to the authority should not be less than LE 9,979 billion of the value of the land of "Madinaty" based on the contract entered into with "New Urban Communities Authority" in 2010 (all terms and conditions remain unchanged).
-The 7% is calculated at 3,195 million square meters of fully finished buildings which is currently under delivery over the life time of the project based on the contract entered into in 2010, in which it was agreed to pay a premium against the privilege of increasing the percentage of the regional services area and to keep the remaining approved components of the project unchanged .
-The premium amount to be paid is LE 1,122 Billion on installments for ten years.
+The 7% is calculated at 3,195 million square meters of fully finished buildings which is currently under delivery over the life time of the project based on the contract entered into in 2010, in which it was agreed to pay a premium against the privilege of increasing the percentage of the regional services area and to keep the remaining approved components of the project unchanged.
+The premium amounted to LE 2,658 Billion, fully paid.